 DAY 11: SAFARI ENDS IN MAUN

-Following the morning activity, the guests will be transferred to Maun by a light aircraft, for their onward travel arrangements.
+Following the morning activity, you will be transferred to Maun by a light aircraft, for your onward travel arrangements.

 Prices are subject to currency fluctuations and may change.